Religions and ethical systems

 Most Agnostics and Atheists believe that the hundreds of the religious

 creation stories that exist in the world have religion backwards: A deity or deities

 did not create humans; it was humans who created

 the many thousands of Gods and Goddess who have been devoutly and sincerely

 worshiped over many tens of thousands of years.
-The process of creating deities continues today.
+They believe that the process of creating deities probably continues today.

-However, there is a third group.
-When asked whether a deity or deities
+When Agnostics are asked whether a deity or deities

 During 1958, Bertrand Russell, an English philosopher commented on whether "Atheist" or "Agnostic would be a better term for his religious beliefs about God.
 He wrote:

 "I ought to call myself an agnostic; but, for all practical purposes, I am an atheist.
 I do not think the existence of the Christian God any more probable than the existence of the Gods of Olympus or Valhalla.
 To take another illustration: nobody can prove that there is not between the Earth and Mars a china teapot revolving in an elliptical orbit, but nobody thinks this sufficiently likely to be taken into account in practice.
 I think the Christian God just as unlikely."
 1,2

 Some Agnostics who enjoy religious discussion, fellowship, and/or ritual join a